Privacy Policy

 • Event staff, reps, or third-party tour operators

-• Universities and SU staff for welfare or safeguarding purposes
+• Unions and SU staff for welfare or safeguarding purposes

 • Payment processors and IT service providers